shemaaali/LambSC/sprintchellange/challenge.md

 object-oriented programming, code style/reviews, containers, and testing.
-You may use any tools and references you wish, but your final code should reflect *your* work and be saved in `.py` files (*not* notebooks), and (along with this file including your written answers) added to your `DS-Unit-3-Sprint-1-Software-Engineering` repository.
+You may use any tools and references you wish, but your final code should reflect *your* work and be saved in `.py` files (*not* notebooks), and (along with this file including your written answers) turned in directly to your TL.

 For all your code, you may only import/use the following:
 - Other modules you write